Overview of Consent

 Informed consent is one of the most important documents involved in the research process.
 This document tells your participants what they can expect by taking part in your research study.
-The IRB provides instructions and templates to ensure that you include all of the federally-mandated information.

 Research Involving Deception